 Sorry, Dakota Johnson, but there’s a new—errr, old?—style icon on the block.
-While I love Johnson’s understated style (her latest movie, Materialists, was no exception), Carolyn Bessette-Kennedy is ruling today’s fashion more than she ever did in the ‘90s.
+While I love Johnson’s understated style (her latest movie, Materialists, was no exception), Carolyn Bessette Kennedy is ruling today’s fashion more than she ever did in the ‘90s.
 I’ve been clocking her reemergence in the sartorial conversation for years, starting with this New York Times article from 2023.
-But the surge in interest 26 years after her death can most definitely be attributed to Ryan Murphy’s upcoming An American Love Story, which premiers in February 2026 and is currently drawing Internet Ire for the recently spotted costuming test photos, with one Redditor dubbing them the “Temu Kennedys.”
+But the surge in interest 26 years after her death can most definitely be attributed to Ryan Murphy’s Love Story, which premiered in February 2026 to a collective sigh of relief, having seemingly corrected the shortcomings of the early costuming test photos.

 Below are some pieces I think she would have approved of, along with photos of the lady herself for styling inspiration.